The Price Is Right (Philippine game show): Overview

 Later, the show involved only three contestants competing in one Showdown to determine who played in the Showcase round.
 In addition, each contestant was partnered with two other players who won money if the main contestant won a pricing game.
 Initially airing on weekdays, it was moved to Saturdays due to its low ratings.

 The ABS-CBN version also used the US version's music package for its run (alongside a few original music cues), whereas the ABC version used original music.
-The ABS-CBN also used the theme from the British version with Joe Pasquale, which played as the wheel spun during the Showcase Showdown.
+The ABS-CBN also used the theme from the British version with Joe Pasquale, which played as the wheel spun during the Showcase Showdown, and the first non-afternoon show to use Studio 3 at the aftermath of Wowowee's cancellation, taking over from Pilipinas Win Na Win.